YKGodzilla/PizzaBillingApplication/README.md

 The source code functions as a simple menu driven code taking inputs from the user based on which the total sum of the order is evaluated automatically.

-You can run the program inside your github codespace (after forking or cloning this repository into your account).
+You can run this program by creating a codespace from this repository.